A nationally accepted self-build cost calculator can be seen at:

-A wealth of advise is available online for calculating your self build costs and correctly they all say “each build is different” and Flosh Meadows management have an article which rather harshly has the title “Self Build is not for wimps”.
+A wealth of advise is available online for calculating your self build costs and correctly they all say “each build is different” and Flosh Meadows management with great simplification say “the more work you do and determinedly control your costs the cheaper the build”

-Most sensible calculators show a wide range of costs from £700 to £1500 per square metre where the costs are fully dependant on how much work you personally intend to do.
+Most sensible calculators show a wide range of costs from £700 to £1500+ per square metre dependant on simple or complicated design, standard of finish, control of budget, your own work input and location.

 Estimating your self build costs is fundamental to your project planning.